 Problem of immediate gratification

-This module aims to help you explore and gain understanding of the following:
+This module will help you explore and understand:

 - Why immediate gratification is so powerful

-- Ways to counter the power of immediate gratification
+- Ways to work against the power of immediate gratification

-If you have been accessing sexual images of children then you might be wondering why you choose behaviours with such short-term gain when they have such long term negative consequences.
+Is your online sexual behaviour risky or illegal?
+You might have wondered why you choose behaviours with such short-term gain when they have such long-term negative consequences.

-- The consequences can be less intense (compared to instant sexual relief)
+- Long-term consequences can seem less intense compared to instant sexual relief

-- You can think that you care less about the long term impact (at the time and especially if feeling upset/low).
+- You can think that you care less about the long-term impact at the time and especially if feeling upset or low

-- The bikini effect (http://www.livescience.com/2586-bikini-effect-men-impulsive.html) which suggests that men are more impulsive after being exposed to ‘sexy’ stimulus, therefore more likely to make rash decisions.
+- The bikini effect, which suggests that men are more impulsive after being exposed to ‘sexy’ stimulus, and so more likely to make reckless decisions.